lorenzovarese/biblio-fractal/README.md

 #### `entities_remover.py`

-It purges the DBLP XML of entities to avert parsing mishaps.
+It purges the DBLP XML of entities for parsing compatibility.

 **Usage:**